bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.7 Scope

-This Governance Framework (GF) applies to the BC Mines Act Permit credential from [The Mines Digital Services](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/).
+This Governance Framework (GF) applies to the B.C.
+Mines Act Permit credential from [the Mines Digital Services](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/).
 The initial scope of this pilot will focus on developing a credential for a BC Mines Act - Mines Act Permit issued by the entity responsible for the permitting process.
 The scope of the information included in this credential will be summary level.
 Currently, only Major Mines Permits are able to be issued as Verifiable Credentials.
 Additional mine permit types (i.e. B.C.
 Regional Mines Permits) may become available in the future.

 ## 1.8 Objectives

-This GF describes the BC Mines Act - Mines Act Permit credential consisting of those data elements included from a BC Mines Act Permit.
+This GF describes the B.C.
+Mines Act Permit credential consisting of those data elements included from a B.C.
+Mines Act Permit.

 ## 1.9 Principles